NICERMASTR - NICER Master Catalog

 The cycle number of the proposal.
 The value of 0 is used for the check-out phase, corresponding to the first observing month.

 The type of observation.
-Possible values and their respective meanings: NOR for a normal observation, CAL for a calibration observation, and DDT for discretionary director time.
+Possible values and their respective meanings: NOR for a normal observation, CAL for a calibration observation with the detector in nominal configuration, CALOFFNOM for a calibration observation with the detector not in the nominal configuration, and DDT for discretionary director time.
+The CALOFFNOM observations have the first four digits of the obsid set to A014 where A is the cycle number (e.g. 1, 2, 3..).
+These observations can not be analyzed with the standard methods.
 The values NOR-TOO, CAL-TOO, and DDT-TOO are assigned if the observation is also a target of opportunity.

 The title of the proposal that originated the observation.